Learn about definitions, accommodations, and how to communicate with University of Maryland Global Campus about your disability.

 No. It is UMGC’s responsibility to provide reasonable accommodations to eligible students with disabilities at no cost to the student.

 No. We encourage students to speak directly with Financial Aid regarding options for financial assistance.
-Outside agencies, such as vocational rehabilitation services, may also provide support.
+Outside agencies, such as veteran readiness and employment services, may also provide support.

 FAQs: Working with Faculty Members